 Data collected from our students who leave after the compulsory leaving age (17) suggest that the unemployment rate among our past students is negligible or nil.
-76% of our 2021 HSC class applied and received offers of university placement and approximately 23% of the 2021 HSC class has taken up apprenticeships, traineeships, or full-time work.
+72% of our 2022 HSC class applied and received offers of university placement and approximately 28% of the 2022 HSC class has taken up apprenticeships, traineeships or full time work.
+Our students are supported to pursue a wide range of career pathways that match their interests and abilities.
+With an increase in the number of students completing school-based apprenticeships and traineeships, we have seen a slight increase in this pathway and a slight drop in retention when students gain employment and leave school before the completion of the HSC.
+This is seen as a positive for students who pursue a pathway into trades.